-Always a teacher, a student, or both, her first years were spent in Notre Dame and parish schools throughout California including Mission Dolores School in San Francisco, Notre Dame School in Folsom and Notre Dame High School in San Jose.
-Then in 1981, grants allowed her to earn a degree in pastoral counseling which included participating in a seminar with Dr. Viktor Frankl at the University of Santa Clara.
+Always a teacher, a student, or both, her first years were spent in Notre Dame and parish schools throughout California, including Mission Dolores School in San Francisco, Notre Dame School in Folsom and Notre Dame High School in San Jose.
+Then in 1981, grants allowed her to earn a degree in pastoral counseling which included participating in a seminar with Dr. Viktor Frankl at the Santa Clara University.
 This experience was followed by a scholarship she received for theological studies at the General Theological Union, Berkeley.

 Throughout those years her work was not only academic, but included counseling dying children and seriously injured adults, and participating in an interfaith group of families who were victims of crime.
 "The gift of the group," she says, "was to see the faith transformation of families who were struggling to heal and to forgive.
 Those blessings were 'signs of the times' of The Church in the Modern World, a church reaching beyond boundaries to those who were suffering greatly."